scalableinternetservices/utils/README.md

 this document:
 http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html

+### ./cs290 cftemplate-update-all [--no-test] [--passenger-ami=ami]

+Update all permutations of the APP-based stacks.
+The `--pasenger-ami` flag is used to set the AMI for all permutations involving passenger.

 ### ./cs290.py gh TEAM USER...

 Use this command to create a git repository, if it does not already exist, and